 If you’re short on time, then it’s possible to go on a safari directly from Ella, rather than driving all the way to Yala National Park.
 Around a 2 hour drive from Ella is the second most-visited safari park in Sri Lanka, Udawalawe National Park.
 You can see an impressive number of animals on a game drive here.
 Although do note that if it is the infamous leopard you want to see in Sri Lanka, you have a better chance at Yala National Park.

 You can plan a day trip to Udawalawele National Park from Ella in advance through GetYourGuide here:

-So there’s my travel guide to Ella, the most beautiful town in Sri Lanka’s Hill Country.
-This is your destination for exploring the outdoors, from the dense jungle to the tea plantations.
-Ella is the prefect place to immerse yourself in the heart of Sri Lanka, and to learn about its fascinating culture and history first-hand.
+So there’s my Ella Travel Guide, the most beautiful town in Sri Lanka’s Hill Country.
+This is the perfect destination for exploring the outdoors, from the dense jungle to the tea plantations.
+Ella is the ideal place to immerse yourself in the heart of Sri Lanka, and to learn about its fascinating culture and history first-hand.
 Ella is totally unmissable on any Sri Lanka itinerary, so I really hope this guide helps in your planning.
-You can do a good number of the top things to in Ella as so many of the attractions are located close together.

 If you’re looking for some of the best beach towns in Sri Lanka, read my guide.
 I’ve also written a detailed blog post on staying at Chena Huts by Uga Escapes in Yala National Park, as well as a hotel review on the beautiful Anantara Peace Haven Resort in Tangalle.